 Since rapid SMS notifications can trigger spam filters, push can be a useful alternative where your customers need frequent alerts.
 For example, users of a trading app may need frequent alerts to manage their trades.

-SMS notifications are simple using TextMagic
+SMS notifications are simple with TextMagic

 Push notifications offer all the functionality you need for app-related messages, as long as you have the coding ability to set them up.